tiran/defusedxml/README.txt

 The `defusedxml package`_ contains several Python-only workarounds and fixes for denial of service and other vulnerabilities in Python's XML libraries.

-All functions and parser classes accept two additional keyword arguments.
+All functions and parser classes accept three additional keyword arguments.

 forbid_dtd (default: False)
-  disallow XML with a ``<!DOCTYPE>`` processing instruction and raise a DTDForbidden exception
+  disallow XML with a ``<!DOCTYPE>`` processing instruction and raise a DTDForbidden exception when a DTD processing instruction is found.

 forbid_entities (default: True)
-  disallow XML with ``<!ENTITY>`` declarations inside the DTD and raise a EntitiesForbidden exception
+  disallow XML with ``<!ENTITY>`` declarations inside the DTD and raise an EntitiesForbidden exception when an entity is declared.

-All parsers also enforce a hard ban of external entities and retrieval of external DTDs by raising an ExternalReferenceForbidden exception.
+forbid_external (default: True)
+  disallow any access to remote or local resources in external entities or DTD and raising an ExternalReferenceForbidden exception when a DTD or entity references an external resource.

 defused.cElementTree